A LEAP is a long-term options contract—typically expiring 1-3 years out (versus standard monthly options at 30-90 DTE).

 LEAPS unlock a different way to think about options trading: multi-year thesis, controlled risk, and leverage on conviction plays.
 Instead of managing trades weekly, you hold positions across quarters and years.

 Most traders ignore LEAPS because they seem boring compared to weekly option spreads.
 But institutions use them constantly for portfolio hedges, conviction bets, and leveraged long positions.
-We'll break down the strategy.
+This guide breaks down the strategy—including how to layer LEAPS with monthly income via Poor Man's Covered Calls (PMCC), the most capital-efficient income strategy for long-term positions.

 LEAPS Mechanics: Time is Your Advantage